Frequently Asked Questions

 Is Bank of Hawaii doing anything to waive CD early withdrawal penalties if I need access to my funds sooner?

-Effective now until June 30, 2020, all consumer and business CDs will receive a waiver of CD early withdrawal penalties to allow clients to access their funds to lessen the impact of COVID-19, with the exception below.
+Yes—there’s still time to take advantage of the CD early withdrawal penalty waiver!
+Effective until June 30, 2020, Bank of Hawaii is waiving all early withdrawal penalties for customers with CDs, or Time Deposit Accounts, to lessen the impact of COVID-19, with the exception below.
 This includes consumer and business CDs along with Individual Retirement Account (IRA) CDs.

 - Exception: Due to Regulation D requirements, penalties cannot be waived for consumer or business CDs closed within the first six (6) days from the date the CD was opened.
 Once a CD has been opened for seven (7) days the penalty can be waived for early closing.